menandmice/micetro_docs/guides/implementation/central_mssql.rst

      <databaseusername value="mmSuiteDBUser"/>
      <databasepassword value="plaintext:DBPASSWORD"/>

    With this approach, you can use a dedicated SQL Server user for authentication.
-The ``plaintext:`` prefix in the database password input allows you to enter the password in plaintext.
-Men&Mice Central will automatically encrypt and replace them with the hash during the initial startup.
+The ``plaintext:`` prefix in the database password input allows the password to be entered in plaintext, which Micetro Central will encrypt during the initial startup.

-For Men&Mice Central on Linux
+For Micetro Central on Linux
 ******************************
-To configure Men&Mice Central on Linux, navigate to the data directory (usually located at ``/var/mmsuite/mmcentral``) and edit the ``preferences.cfg`` file with in that directory as follows:
+Navigate to the data directory (usually located at ``/var/mmsuite/mmcentral``) and edit the ``preferences.cfg`` file as follows:

 .. code-block::